dohoangvuqc/HomeCredit-AutomationExerciser/README.md

 ```

 ```
-Feature: Creating New Account Function by using created Customer ID
+Feature: Creating New Account Function
   Background:
     Given User is on webpage "http://demo.guru99.com/"
     When User enters UserID with "mngr146503" and Password with "zemygYb" and submit Login Button Then User logged-in succesfully and navigated to Manager HomePage
-  Scenario: Create new account
+  Scenario: Create new account successfully by using created Customer ID
     Given User is on Manager HomePage
     When User navigates to New Account Page
     And User uses stored CustomerID to fills in the form and select Current Type and fill Initial Deposit with "10000" then click Submit Button